palladius/clouddeploy-platinum-path/README.md

 [..]
 app=app02 version=2.0.6 target=prod emoji=💎
 app=app02 version=2.0.7 target=canary emoji=💎
+[..]
+app=app03 version=1.0.2 target=prod emoji=🧊
 ```

 ## Build philosophy

-* Every commit to TRUNK will trigger a Cloud Build, no matter what.
-In particular, any
-change to the code to app01 will trigger a build in the APP01 pipeline, and same for App02.
-Yes, it's that beautiful.
+* Every commit to `main` will trigger a Cloud Build, provided code is in some `apps/appXX/` .
+In particular, any change to the code to app01 will trigger a build in the APP01 pipeline, and so on. **Yes**, it's that beautiful.

 * Promotion DEV -> STAGING.
 This is a second BUILD which also executes `make test` in the
 `app/MYAPP` folder.

+* *For picky people*.
+Note that in the real world, the promotion from DEV to STAGING wouldn't happen after Unit Tests (rather integration tests), but for this demo I wanted as many releases out as possible with minimal manual intervention, so I did it this way.
+In a real scenario, a failed `make test` would prevent the DEV release altogether.

 ## Deploy philosophy

-4 targets have been created, as you can see above.
+4 targets have been created.

+* **App01** and **App02** have 4 stages, with canary and production making it to two separated GKE cluster with the same name.
+This has been done to demonstrate a complex, multi-cluster case.
+* **App03** has been configured differently, with Canary and Production stages *both* pushing to prod GKe cluster.
+This has been done to demonstrate a simpler use case.

 ## Canary solutions